04. B+Tree Node and Insertion

 | 2B | 2B | ... | ... |

 We’ll set the node size to 4K, which is the typical OS page size.
 However, keys and values can be arbitrarily large, exceeding a single node.
 There should be a way to store large KVs outside of nodes, or to make the node size variable.
-This problem is solvable, but not fundamental.
-So we’ll skip it by limiting the KV size so that they always fit inside a node.
+This is solvable, but not fundamental.
+So we’ll just limit the KV size so that they always fit into a node.

 const BTREE_PAGE_SIZE = 4096